-So, if you think the RTX 2070 is the GPU for you, you've come to the right place as we’ve rounded up the best deals going from the major manufacturers.
-If you’re after a budget option in the RTX 20-series then check out the best Nvidia RTX 2060 deals, and for the step up from the 2070, check out the best Nvidia RTX 2080 deals to complete your research.
+The specialisms the RTX range offers—DLSS and ray tracing—are yet to be fully harnessed by the games library available to us, though this is slowly changing, but taking advantage of one of the best Nvidia GeForce RTX 2070 deals will have you well-placed and excellently prepared for those games when they do come thick and fast.
+Given its third-string Turing GPU and 8GB GDDR6 that has 448GB/s bandwidth, you'll be primed and ready, plus there's only one card better at this stage.
+So, if you think the RTX 2070 is the GPU for you, you're in the right place as we’ve scoured the internet to display the best prices currently going from the major players.
+If you’re after a 'budget' option in the RTX 20-series then see our best Nvidia RTX 2060 deals, and for the step up to the pinnacle of GPUs check out the best Nvidia RTX 2080 deals to complete your research.

 The cheapest GTX 2070 deals